valhuber/ApiLogicServer/api_logic_server_cli/project_fiddle/readme.md

 <br>

-This project implements a **JSON:API** that enforces multi-table constraints and derivations, and an Admin App.
-It was built using API Logic Server (discussed below).
+This project implements a **JSON:API -- a API standard definition** for filtering, sorting, pagination, and multi-table retrieval.
+It also provides Swagger, for exploring the API.

+The project was built using **API Logic Server**.
+A single command creates the project from the database structure.
+It provides not only the **JSON:API / Swagger**, but also an **Admin App**, and a **logic engine** for multi-table constraints and derivations.

-Let's &nbsp;  a) Run the project, &nbsp; b) Explore the JSON:API, &nbsp; and c) Explore API Logic Server.
+Let's &nbsp;  a) Run the project, &nbsp; b) Explore the JSON:API, &nbsp; and c) Explore JSON:API Update Logic Using API Logic Server.

 &nbsp;